 Built by a wealthy industrialist in 1902, the Wilburton Inn was once the largest privately held estate in the region.
 Now, it is enjoyed by many.
 It hosts pampered guests, retreats and reunions, destination weddings, murder mysteries, and conferences.
 Guests are welcome to enjoy the curated sculpture gardens, swimming pool, tennis courts, and the Museum of the Creative Process.

-On arrival, we thought the brick exterior of the mansion appeared austere but found creature comforts and welcoming touches inside.
-We were warmly welcomed as we stepped back in time to the fine details of the mansion, a hub of activity at the Wilburton Inn.
+On arrival, I thought the brick exterior of the mansion appeared austere but found creature comforts and welcoming touches inside.
+I was warmly welcomed as we stepped back in time to the fine details of the mansion, a hub of activity at the Wilburton Inn.

 I especially delighted in the seasonal flower arrangements, bursting with color.
 A rose centerpiece showcased the beauty of the season, one of the many elegant touches of hospitality at the Wilburton Inn.
 I couldn’t help but smile and take in the heady fragrance.